Frequently Asked Questions

 In order to accommodate a variety of budgets, I offer a pay-what-you-can type of sliding scale.
 This allows me to customize my rate for those who need financial assistance, so therapy is available for everyone regardless of their financial situation.

+I always encourage clients to go over their budget at home and discern how much they can allocate to therapy at this time.
 However much you can afford will be your rate.
 It’s as simple as that.
 No hoops to jump through or proof you need to give me.
-Starting therapy is difficult enough, so the last thing I want to do is add to your stress.

 How do I pay for therapy?

-A card will be required to have on file, but you don’t have to pay for therapy that way.
-I do all my billing myself, so I will work with you if you need to switch payment methods, pay using multiple methods, move the date of payment, etc.
+I accept credit cards, debit cards, HSA/FSA cards, cash, or checks made out to Compassionate Heart Therapy.
+I do all my billing myself, so I will work with you if you need to switch payment methods, pay using multiple methods, move the date of payment, or need to adjust the rate per session due to a change in your financial situation.

 Where is your office located?